 AUKUS—Where will this benefit Australian Industry?

-The trilateral AUKUS partnership was launched with a stated intent to ‘promote deeper information and technology sharing’ and aimed at fostering ‘deeper integration of security and defense-related science, technology, industrial bases, and supply chains.’
+The trilateral AUKUS partnership was launched in September 2021.
+It’s stated intent was to ‘promote deeper information and technology sharing’.
+It aimed at fostering ‘deeper integration of security and defense-related science, technology, industrial bases, and supply chains.’
+How will AUKUS benefit industry is the question…

 Putting aside French disappointment and British delight, for Australian industry, the announcement represents something of a win-lose situation.